INTRODUCTION: TRAP BAR DEADLIFT VS CONVENTIONAL DEADLIFT

 By standing inside the bar, the weight is closer to your center of gravity, putting you in a more advantageous position to lift the weight.

 As a result, you can generally lift more weight on the trap bar compared to the conventional barbell deadlift.

 The bar also allows you to maintain a more upright posture, which places less strain on the low back.

 TRAP BAR DEADLIFT BENEFITS

-- Shorter distance between the weight and your axis of rotation (your hips) thus, you are in a more advantageous position to lift the weight
+- There is a shorter distance between the weight and your axis of rotation (your hips) thus, you are in a more advantageous position to lift the weight

-- Significantly easier to learn the straight bar deadlifts
+- Significantly easier to learn compared to straight bar deadlifts

 - Decreases the risk of hyper-extending your back at the top of the movement

 - Improves grip strength from a relatively safe position